MicrosoftDocs/sql-docs/docs/t-sql/statements/create-database-transact-sql.md

 LEDGER = {ON | OFF}

 When set to `ON`, it creates a ledger database, in which the integrity of all user data is protected.
 Only ledger tables can be created in a ledger database.
-The default of `OFF`.
+The default is `OFF`.
 The value of the `LEDGER` option cannot be changed once the database is created.

 ## Remarks